Yahweasel/aokv/README.md

 The file ID, if present, should be the same as used in `AOKVW`, and `decompress`, if present, should be the reverse of `compress` in `AOKVW`.
+`AOKV.zlibRawDecompress` is available as a compression function, using `DecompressionStream` where available.

 As it is common to use `AOKVR` with `Blob`s (or `File`s, which are a subtype of `Blob`), a convenience function is provided to create a `pread` for `Blob`s,